 - using a Library laptop

-- using your phone while onsite at St George’s, University of London (making sure it is connected to Eduroam WiFi network).
+- using your own device while onsite at St George’s, University of London (making sure it is connected to the Eduroam WiFi network)

 Log in to your Best Practice personal account, and you’re done!